 The most effective path to an optimal candidate experience is with a considered and continuous partnership between your two key players in recruitment.
 Talent acquisition has valuable insight into your particular candidate market and knows just what your desired employees are looking for.
 Employer branding has the data and expertise to develop messaging that speaks the language of your target audience.

 When TA and EB work together as they should, candidates learn to trust you, resonate with your values and purpose, and gain confidence that joining your company is a good move.

-We spoke to 11 top talent acquisition and employer branding experts about the synergy between these two teams and how to make it work best for you.
-Read on for their advice.
+We spoke to 11 top talent acquisition and employer branding experts about the synergy between these two teams, talent acquisition models that work, employer branding examples, and how to make it work best for you.
+Read on for their advice: